 Elasticity and equilibrium, periodic motion, temperature and heat, first law of thermodynamics, mechanical waves and interference, electric forces and fields, Gauss' law.
-PH-211/212/213 meets the science sequence requirement for the AAOT degree.
+Meets the science requirement for the AAOT degree.
 Prerequisite: Pass PH-211.

 PH-213 General Physics With Calculus 5 credits, Spring